DirtyBeastAfterTheToad/LLMidi/readme.md

 ---

+## Ethical Concerns

+The integration of AI into music creation raises legitimate ethical questions.
+It’s important to acknowledge that this technology is already here and its potential use in creative work is inevitable.

+The philosophy behind **LLMidi** is to **empower musicians**, not replace them.
+This plugin is designed as a **creative assistant**, not a fully autonomous composer.
+It helps you experiment, discover new rhythmic or harmonic ideas, or overcome creative blocks while leaving artistic direction, taste, and emotion firmly in human hands.

+LLMidi does **not** attempt to produce finished songs or copyrighted imitations, and it encourages users to remain intentional and expressive in their craft.
+The goal is to keep the **artist at the center of creation**, using AI as a flexible, transparent tool for inspiration , not as a substitute for creativity itself.

+---

 ## License & Credits

 LLMidi is **open-source**.
-You are free to modify or integrate it in your own projects, but please **credit the original author**.
+You are free to modify or integrate it in your own projects, but please **credit the original author** if you do so.

 This project includes: